imanmansour86/E-Commerce-Back-End/README.md

 ## Installation

 - Go to the app's [repo](https://github.com/imanmansour86/E-Commerce-Back-End) in github and clone the app
+- Open the app in VS code, navigate to .env file, change the DB_USER and DB_PW based on current user configurations
 - From terminal: navigate to app's directoty and run:

   ```md